 How do I confirm my registration so my classes aren't dropped?

 After registering for your courses you must confirm that you will attend MTSU by the date determined for each registration term.
-Dates and deadlines can be found in MTSU's Registration Guides on the Records and Scheduling Web site.
+Dates and deadlines can be found in MTSU's Registration Guides.
 You will confirm your attendance within the Student tab in your PipelineMT/RaiderNet account.
 Select Confirm Enrollment and select your Term.
 To confirm click "Yes, I will attend during ____ Term 20XX".
 Wait for a confirmation number and record it.
 If you do not get a number, you have a balance due and you will need to pay or contact the Financial Aid Office via the MT One Stop.

 How do summer classes work?